redhat-cop/openshift-toolkit/capacity-dashboard/README.md

 **Implementation:**
-Import the "Capacity_Planning_ResourceQuota.json" Dashboard in [custom grafana](https://github.com/redhat-cop/openshift-toolkit/tree/master/custom-dashboards).
+Import the "DashBoard-CapacityPlanning-(ResourceQuota).json" Dashboard in [custom grafana](https://github.com/redhat-cop/openshift-toolkit/tree/master/custom-dashboards).
 Necessary labels are required to work the dashboard.
 If the cluster has different types of labels, please change the variables from dashboard settings.

 ## Cluster Resource Quota

 **Assumptions:**
 Openshift cluster has following labels in place:
 * Nodes are labeld.
-This is additional labels from default node role labels, for example:
+This is an additional label from default node role/group labels, for example:
-  * zone=dev
+  * nodegroup=default
-  * zone=qa
+  * nodegroup=special
 * Projects are also labeld, for example:
-  * zone=dev
+  * nodegroup=default
-  * zone=qa
+  * nodegroup=special
 * In addition to the above Project Label, ClusterResourceQuota object will use a Project Selector label.
 So, lable the project in accordance with the Cluster Resource Quota that the project will be tied to:
   * lob=lob1
   * lob=lob2